nuodb/node-nuodb/_docs/1.getting-started/data-types.md

 * Time should be represented with an Epoch Date
 * Date should be represented with hours, minutes, seconds, set to zero.

+> NuoDB supports timestamps with 9 digits of precision (nanoseconds), but Javascript only supports
+> 3 digits of precision (milliseconds).
+Bear this in mind when reading values from NuoDB with Node.js
+> based applications.

 ## SQL to Javascript Mapping

 #### Null Types